- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 What is a Kanban board?

 The Kanban board is a physical or virtual board that maps out your project’s workflow and how tasks move through it from beginning to completion.
+The board tracks each work item as it progresses through various Kanban stages.
 A Kanban board ensures the workflow is standardized, and that team members can easily see where each task is in the overall scheme.

-Each task is represented as a “card” and placed on the board in the column representing its current stage of work.
+Each task is represented as a “card” or “sticky notes” and placed on the board in the column representing its current stage of work.
 As tasks progress, the card is moved throughout the workflow.
-Each card will contain information about the task, such as:
+Kanban cards contain information about the task, such as:

 - A short description